-Sometime during the first year of study the student must complete the Application for Admission to Degree Candidacy.
-This form, along with the approved permanent graduate program (signed by the major advisor and the other members of the student's advisory committee) is to be submitted by the student to the Graduate Coordinator of the Department of Biological Sciences.
+Sometime during the first semester of study, the student must complete the Degree Plan (signed by the major advisor and the other members of the student's advisory committee) and submit it to the Graduate Coordinator of the Department of Biological Sciences.

-If the academic record, English proficiency examination, proposed plan of research and degree plan are satisfactory, the Degree Candidacy Card will be signed by the Graduate Coordinator of the Department and forwarded to the Office of Graduate Studies and Research.
+If the academic record, English proficiency examination, proposed plan of research and degree plan are satisfactory, the Degree Candidacy Card will be signed by the Graduate Coordinator of the Department and forwarded to the Graduate School.
 If the record is unsatisfactory, the student will not be admitted to degree candidacy and can be asked to terminate graduate study.

 In the event that the application is denied, the student can appeal the case by letter to the Department of Biological Sciences Graduate Committee for review.
 The committee, after consulting with the advisor, can suggest that the student discontinue graduate study or suggest that the student compete additional course work.

 These policies and others are described in more detail in the Guidelines for Graduate Study.